JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ### Subscribing to events

-The MqttClient offers events.
-You can subscribe to them.
-As an example, you can get additional information on when the connection is opened with the v5.0 protocol.
-The below example shows what is required to connect to Azure IoT Hub with the MQTT v5.0 protocol enabled:
+The MqttClient supports subscribing to events.
+For example, you can get additional information when a connection is opened with the v5.0 protocol.
+The example below shows how to connect to Azure IoT Hub over MQTT v5.0.

 ```csharp
 // Create the client